-- Wash your pet once a week.
+- Don’t let them in the bedroom.
 This may help reduce airborne allergens.

-- Get help from someone without an allergy.
+- Don’t let them in the bedroom.
 Have them brush the dog or cat outside to help remove dander, and clean their litter box, to reduce your contact with trigger allergens.

 - Don’t let them in the bedroom.Animal dander is sticky, so try to keep your home surfaces clean and uncluttered.
 Bare floors and walls are best for reducing allergens.